 Step 5 - Dry

-After you have thoroughly prepared and cleaned the surface, allow it to dry for 24-48 hours prior to painting or staining it.
+After you have thoroughly prepared and cleaned the surface, allow it to dry for 24-48 hours prior to staining a fence with a sprayer.
 This will ensure the maximum readiness of your project’s surface and allow for the best possible material adherence and coverage.

 Step 6 - Safety Equipment